 Melon

-This melon adventure motivated us even more explore the flora of the bridge and its surroundings.
+This melon adventure motivated us even more to explore the flora of the bridge and its surroundings.
 And indeed it was worth it.
-On the vault of bridge we found total of 38 species of vascular plants – a relatively large number.
+On the vault of the bridge we found total of 38 species of vascular plants – a relatively large number.
 Our attention was paid to the wooden ice-breakers because of the unusual occurrence of the White Goosefoot (Chenopodium album) and Gypsywort (Lycopus europaeus) – they grow here directly on wood.
-The bridge pavement is heavily burdened by shoe soles of thousands tourists, vegetation is therefore very rare.
-More plants can be found on the outer shell of the bridge and whole garden of flowers we can met on the bridge pillars.
+The bridge pavement is heavily burdened by shoe soles of thousands of tourists, vegetation is therefore very rare.
+More plants can be found on the outer shell of the bridge and whole garden of flowers we can find on the bridge pillars.

 Pilíř